 Relevance, History and Local Places

-We used lots of longtail keywords and keyword variations on the theme of Nottingham and Derby.
+We used lots of longtail keywords and keyword variations on the theme of surveying, moisture problems and damp proofing in Nottingham and Derby.
 Part of the strategy was to use names of suburbs/streets/buildings/boroughs and references to local businesses/organisations.

 This approach tells the search engines that the page is about “Nottingham” without necessarily repeating the word “Nottingham” over and over.
 That would be spammy.

 The content included a relevant history of both Derby and Nottingham and the types of materials used in domestic properties going back 100 years or so.

 Keywords included historic brickworks, local social housing initiatives, the government domestic dwelling policies of yesteryear (slum clearances after both wars) and well-known housing estate contractors.

 When customers phone up, it is Steve who answers.
 The man himself!
 There’s a sense of continuity and much to ask him to elaborate on from what is written on his website.

 Similarly, if you’ve been in your industry a while, you’ve much to say about it.